10 Simple Ways to Market Your Doggie Daycare & Boarding Business

 Already have a website but not sure if you're doing it quite right?

-2. Get a booking software that’ll save you tons of time!
+2. Get booking software that’ll save you tons of time!

-Luckily, there are several softwares out there that were created just for doggie daycares and boarding facilities!
+Luckily, there is software out there that is created just for doggie daycares and boarding facilities!
 For example, you can use Revelation Pets to systemize your pet sitting business.
 It’ll help you automate appointment bookings, and it keeps your bookkeeping and email marketing all in one place.
 For 25% off your first year's subscription, use the code LOVEPETS!

 3. Start building an email list.